JieGroup/GenAI/docs/rag/index.md

 - **Read**: Input the retrieved documents along with the query into a language model to produce the final output.

 **Code Example**:
-Here’s a basic example demonstrating the Retrieval-and-Read approach:
+Here is an example demonstrating the Retrieval-and-Read approach:

 ```python
 # Initialize the Contriever model and tokenizer for embeddings